cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 Another option is to install [wsl-open](https://github.com/4U6U57/wsl-open#standalone) and set the `$BROWSER` env variable to `wsl-open`, via `wsl-open -w`.
 This ensures that `xdg-open` uses `wsl-open` when it attempts to open your browser.

-If you're using WSL 2, you will need to install `wsl-open` via their [standalone method](https://github.com/4U6U57/wsl-open#standalone) rather than through `npm`.
+If you’re using WSL 2, you will need to install `wsl-open` via their [standalone method](https://github.com/4U6U57/wsl-open#standalone) rather than through `npm`.
 This is because their npm package has not yet been updated with WSL 2 support.

 --------------------------------